w3c/web-of-things-framework/roadmap.md

 ### Abstraction Layer for Discovery

 We're looking to simplify discovery by decoupling scripts from the details of the underlying mechanisms outlined above.
 The idea is to provide a unified query API that can be configured to use a local or remote broker or some combination thereof.
 We want to evolve this approach through practical implementation experience with a wide variety of use cases and contexts.
+Some obvious questions include: what information needs to be passed to the query API to specify the context for the search?
+Can the range of mechanisms used for satisfying queries be described by a policy of some kind?
+The discovery agent integrated as part of a Web of Things server could talk to other agents to expand its effectiveness.
+The aim is to simplify discovery for regular script writers by handing the difficult work over to system programmers and a distributed network of discovery agents.
+Discovery is tightly coupled to privacy, authentication and access control.

+**We need your help to collect relevant use cases!**

 ## Security, Privacy and Resilience